UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignement_6.md

 localized enough that the researchers could have given this greater consideration.
 It is no wonder that Dartmouth intended to add a legal adviser to their IRB board after this incident (Richman 2015).
-This practice should become common place, along with PR advising in studies that merit such preparation and this such prior consultation would be one change I would implement.
+This practice should become commonplace, along with PR advising in studies that merit such preparation and such prior consultation would be one change I would implement.
+Additionally, as noted before one could have a better established communication line with the appropriate electoral watchdog institutions prior to conducting the study to minimize the risk getting into trouble with the public.

+Fourth, it is unclear why the sample size was so large.
+What is more clear is that, if possible methodologically, the study could have used a smaller sample to minimize any publish backlash that has occurred.
+Indeed, covering 15% of the electorate with the treatment is quite large (and resource-intensive).
+Therefore, in my design I would consider investigating whether one could do with a smaller sample size.

 Bibliography